Connect with us

 What Go Beyond Local Can Provide

-Go Beyond Local can build citizen engagement portals for the specific requirement of each agency.
-The company builds platforms designed around:
+Go Beyond Local commands the expertise to build citizen engagement portals for the specific requirement of each agency.
+The company designs platforms around:

 • The types of information citizens need to share